DavidWidjaja-137/DavidWidjaja-137.github.io/_posts/2025-10-26-displacement-gratitude-affirmation.md

 ### Despair

 *Look at your feet.
-Look there, at your own feet.
 Among the dead there are those you killed yourself.
 How dare you feign innocence?
 Try all you like to remain an undefiled child.
 But it won't do you any good...
 You are nothing more than just another foolish, filthy human being.
-You're a full-grown human being.
 A bloody woman of a cursed people.
 You should be writhing there along with the dead!!
 Soon enough you will come to recognize my virtue. -  Nausicaa of the Valley of the Wind*

 And yet, I could not shake the idea that I was, at my core, still _hollow_.
 As if I had lost my soul along the way.
 I haven't been saving to buy a house or car, I haven't been searching for a partner, and I have stopped entertaining the idea of having children altogether.
 Somewhere along the way, I had abandoned the traditional milestones of adulthood and replaced them with an overriding directive: _Mitigate climate change, improve your community, and take care of your parents.
 Or die trying._ My hobbies and interests, even my irrational cravings, were all just there to shore up my sanity, instead of being inherently valuable elements of my personality.
 My interactions with others were just faces I wear.
 Aside from several core principles and memories, I wondered if I had any personality at all.